vpugar/backend-coding-challenge/solution/README.md

 Users are stored in table `expense_user`.
 Password is hashed with bcrypt (online generator *https://www.devglan.com/online-tools/bcrypt-hash-generator*).
-Current users by default are user1, user2, user3 with password test.
+Current users by default are *test1*, *test2*, *test3* with password *test*.

+- Remote service The Free Currency Converter API has limitation to retrieve rates maximally one year in past

+- In application.properties is defined that maximal expense date can be 100 days in past

 IMPORTANT
 ====